 Transfers using VENDLET strain the caregiver’s backs significantly less, less force is needed, and the number of times the bedridden client is touched is reduced.
 It is particularly interesting, that when the client is touched by a caregiver using VENDLET, it is in a much more gentle and caring way, rather than with the purpose of moving them using force.

-The study thereby supports the findings of previous studies, which have also shown that caregiver’s work health & safety is significantly improved, and that the caregivers report improved contact with the client.
+The study thereby supports the findings of previous studies, which also have shown that caregiver’s work health & safety is significantly improved, and that the caregivers report improved contact with the client.

 When the amount of time spend for each transfer is included in the calculation, the study also shows that there are significant benefits of using the VENDLET.
 It is possible for the healthcare staff to conduct transfers on their own instead of in pairs, while many transfers are also done much faster with the system rather than manual methods.